 Sequel? : An Aquarian Testament

-(^This was my original project, intended to be an “answer” to SMiLE the way Sgt.
+(^This last segment was my original project, intended to be an “answer” to SMiLE the way Sgt.
 Pepper was an “answer” to Pet Sounds which itself was an “answer” to Rubber Soul.
-It was inspired by my experiences with psychedelia and what I’d read about the Age of Aquarius, a subject that came up during my research into SMiLE‘s conception.)
+It was inspired by my experiences with psychedelics and what I’d read of the Age of Aquarius, a subject that came up during my research into SMiLE‘s conception.)

 5 Comments